gvwilson/sensibleadventures/iffy/iffy.md

 that could keep some old piece of tech limping along for another season.

 One of the women straightened and raised a hand in greeting as Iffy went by.
 "Beautiful day," she said.
-"You heading into town?"
+"You headin' into town?"

 "Sure am," Iffy nodded,
 not wanting to slow down for a conversation.